 - Haunted houses are slow burns (see The Conjuring), but a GM’s toolbox for ramping tension is dramatically smaller than a film director’s.
 I noticed many haunted house adventures resort to surprise ambushes to ramp up the tension, or boss monsters hiding in the attic to give the players a clear conclusion.
 But jump-scares are tough to pull off in an RPG, and monsters-in-the-attic are so expected by players that they immediately beeline up there upon walking into the house.

-After spending months writing (and rewriting) Thrusher Manor, I think I’ve emerged with some decent advice for GMs who want to build their own haunted house:
+After spending months writing (and rewriting) Thrusher Manor, I think I’ve emerged with some decent advice for GMs who want to build their own haunted house.
+(Or, you can just watch my video on the same subject!)

 Start with a Real Floorplan – The best haunted houses feel like real houses, versus a dungeon with carpet and wood trim.
 Fortunately, there are tons of floorplans of old houses on the internet.
 Steal one of them so that your house instantly feels lived-in.